-The AXP® identifies 96 key tasks across six practice areas.
-To demonstrate competent performance of these tasks, your candidate will need to document a total of 3,740 hours across these six areas:
+The AXP identifies key knowledge, skills, abilities, and behaviors needed at the point of licensure as an architects across six practice areas.
+Your candidate will need to document a total of 3,740 hours across these six areas:

 Some licensing boards require additional hours of work experience, so encourage your candidate to report all applicable experience.